-About Transform Rules · Cloudflare Rules docs

-About Transform Rules
+Transform Rules

-Transform Rules allow you to adjust the URI path, query string, and HTTP headers of incoming requests at the edge.
+Transform Rules allow you to adjust the URI path, query string, and HTTP headers of requests and responses at the edge.

-There are two types of Transform Rules:
+There are several types of Transform Rules:

-- Rewrite the query string of the URL of an HTTP request
+- URL Rewrite Rules: Rewrite the URL path and query string of an HTTP request.

-HTTP Request Header Modification Rules:
+- HTTP Request Header Modification Rules: Set the value of an HTTP request header or remove a request header.

-- Set the value of an HTTP request header
+- HTTP Response Header Modification Rules: Set the value of an HTTP response header or remove a response header.

 To configure Transform Rules in the dashboard, use the Transform Rules tab in Rules.